hackclub/sprig/docs.md

 ### getTile(x, y)

-Returns a list of the sprites in the specified cell.
+Returns a list of the sprites in the specified tile.

+### tilesWith(arrayOfTypes)

+Returns a list of the tiles with all types contained in them.

 ### addSprite(bitmapKey, x, y)

-Creates a new sprite of the given type and inserts it at the front of a cell.
+Creates a new sprite of the given type and inserts it at the front of a tile.

 ### clearTile(x, y)

-Removes all sprites from the specified cell.
+Removes all sprites from the specified tile.

 ## Pattern Matching